amabdallah/FlowData/README.md

 https://www.codeplex.com/Download?ProjectName=HydroServer&DownloadId=349185

 Then, you can use ODM Tools software to query and visualize the database
 There are two versions of this software: C# or Python Based.
 But both are free.
-The Python one is more recent and should be compatiable with Mac, Windows, and Lunix.
+The Python one is more recent and should be compatible with Mac, Windows, and Lunix.

 Windows C# ODM Tools
 https://hydroserver.codeplex.com/downloads/get/352448